How to Ask Someone Out

 I do a lot of reading on this subject and best I can tell, there’s finally something on which homeschooling Mennonite farmers and philosophizing, atheist hipsters can agree: for all of the “sophistication” and “enlightenment” of contemporary culture…

 The generally accepted ritual for how two people couple up, commit, copulate and care for the product of conception isn’t working.

 The liberal/progressive peeps may believe that’s because the old customs are outdated, and the conservative/traditional types because they have been perverted, but both agree it’s time to try something different!

-Now back to my recommendation to you-who-aspires-to-ask: ask with reason!
 This will require getting to know your “object of affection” as a friend first before you even think about dating them.
-What’s the best way to accomplish that?
-This little-known secret to preventing first date FAILS.
+(What’s the best way to accomplish that?
+With this little-known secret to preventing first date FAILS.)

 Here’s just an example.
 It’s NOT for you to copy and text to your current friend.
 It’s just to cast a vision (and I pray it will).

 I’d like to ask you out on a date, but I want you to know why.
 I feel like I’ve gotten to know you pretty well over the last three months and you’ve impressed me by your quiet spirit when conflicts have arisen in our group of friends.
 I’ve also been impacted by your insight and deep questions.
 And quite frankly you make me laugh – a lot.
 I’ve been glad to call you a friend, but I’d like to get to know you on a deeper level to see if we might become more than that.
 I believe I’m a better person for having known you already.
 If you feel the same way about me, I’d like to suggest we discover where God might take our relationship from here.
 I don’t expect you to answer right now, but once you’ve had some time to consider let me know your thoughts.

 Again, THAT’S JUST AN EXAMPLE.
 Your invite might not come off so formal, but there should be an element of both significance and sincerity.